⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Alphabet (GOOGL)

-Parent company of Google, with strong positions in search, advertising, Android, and Google Cloud Platform (GCP).
+Parent company of Google, dominant in search, advertising, and Android OS.
+Also has a significant cloud presence with Google Cloud Platform and competes in AI.

 Google Cloud